IPTnet/ipt_connect/CONTRIBUTING.md

 sudo apt-get install python2 pip2
 ```

-Consider that `Ubuntu 20.04` or higher versions don't include pip for python 2 so visit [this source](https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/) to solve this problem.
+*`Ubuntu 20.04` or higher doesn't include `pip` for Python 2.7.
+Visit [this source](https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/) to solve this problem*

 (here, and below, and forever - Google is your friend!)